-stress - SUNGJEM AIER https://sungjemaier.com Counseling & Therapy Clinic Mon, 12 Aug 2024 07:17:46 +0000 en-US hourly 1 https://wordpress.org/?v=6.7 https://sungjemaier.com/wp-content/uploads/2024/10/Logo-Sungjem-Aier-150x150.png stress - SUNGJEM AIER https://sungjemaier.com 32 32 Debunking five misconceptions about psychology: https://sungjemaier.com/2021/05/03/debunking-five-misconceptions-about-psychology/ https://sungjemaier.com/2021/05/03/debunking-five-misconceptions-about-psychology/#comments Mon, 03 May 2021 12:30:00 +0000 https://sungjemaier.wordpress.com/?p=189 Psychotherapy is just talk-therapy When you think about therapy, most will picture a one-to-one conversation with...
+stress - SUNGJEM AIER https://sungjemaier.com Counseling & Therapy Clinic Mon, 17 Mar 2025 13:21:03 +0000 en-US hourly 1 https://wordpress.org/?v=6.8.3 https://sungjemaier.com/wp-content/uploads/2024/10/Logo-Sungjem-Aier-150x150.png stress - SUNGJEM AIER https://sungjemaier.com 32 32 Debunking Five Misconceptions About Psychology https://sungjemaier.com/2021/05/03/debunking-five-misconceptions-about-psychology/ https://sungjemaier.com/2021/05/03/debunking-five-misconceptions-about-psychology/#comments Mon, 03 May 2021 12:30:00 +0000 https://sungjemaier.wordpress.com/?p=189 Therapy is often misunderstood.
+In this blog, we debunk 5 common misconceptions about psychology, from who needs therapy to how it actually works.
+Learn why therapy is a powerful tool for everyone.

-The post Debunking five misconceptions about psychology: first appeared on SUNGJEM AIER.
+The post Debunking Five Misconceptions About Psychology first appeared on SUNGJEM AIER.

 ]]>